 - Scribd – Scibd is an eBook, audiobook, periodical, and sheet music streaming service.
 It’s usually $8.99 a month, you can get a 60-day free trial here.

-- NY Times – Just $1 a week for a digital subscription – it’s usually $3.75 a week.
+- NY Times – Just $1 a week for a digital subscription to the New York times – it’s usually $3.75 a week.

 - Wall Street Journal – Deals will vary.